March 25, 1937

 For the next decade Hufford inventoried Senate records in more than 50 locations throughout the Capitol.
 Unfortunately, others had preceded him.
 Autograph seekers had routinely harvested signatures from presidential messages.
 Some notable state papers, such as Woodrow Wilson's message to the Senate on the outbreak of World War I, had simply vanished.

 The opening of the National Archives building in the mid-1930s provided the opportunity to correct this dire situation.
 On March 25, 1937, the history-conscious Senate launched a rescue mission, perhaps less dramatic than that of 1814, but equally monumental, as it agreed to transfer these records—and all others no longer needed for current operations—to the National Archives.
+Harold Hufford went on to become the first director of the legislative section of the National Archives, working to ensure easy access for the legislative body to its own body of work.

 U.S. Congress.
 Senate.
 Guide to the Records of the United States Senate at the National Archives, 1789-1989, Bicentennial Edition.
 100th Congress, 2d sess., 1989.
 S. Doc.
 100-42.